Logey/LAOAFK/README.md

 # LAOAFK
 Lost Ark Online AFK script created with AutoHotKey.
-Simply clicks your screen every now and then to prevent you from getting kicked, mainly to avoid the current queue issue in EU Central servers.
+Simply clicks your screen every now and then to prevent you from getting kicked, designed to keep you in-game and avoid the current queue issue in EU Central servers.

 ---